MonetDB/MonetDB-old/clients/iotclient/documentation/iot_server_arguments.rst

 **-l  - -log=**

 Location of logfile.
 On the logfile is reported when streams are created or removed, when tuples are inserted and when the baskets are flushed.
-By default in UNIX systems is :code:`/var/log/iot/iot.log`, while on Windows is the :code:`iot.log` on the directory where the :code:`main.py` script was invoked.
+By default in UNIX systems is :code:`/var/log/iot/iot.log`, while on Windows is the :code:`iot.log` on the directory where the :code:`main.py` script was called.

 **-c  - -config=**